vinhngx/CarND-Advanced-Lane-Lines/writeup_template.md

 Despite these modification, it is still challenging to detect lanes in the challenging videos.

-The approach presented in this project rely heavily on a hand-designed pipeline, with expert understanding of the color space, and some heuristical rules (such as binary thresholding, histogram threshold to detect lane pixels).
-Learning based approached based on human anotated lane lines might improve the existing approach, as well as resolving corner cases (such as left lane appearing in the right-half of the image (due to vehicle veering off road).
+The approach presented in this project relies heavily on a hand-designed pipeline, with expert understanding of the color space, and some heuristical rules (such as binary thresholding, histogram threshold to detect lane pixels).
+Learning-based approaches using human-annotated lane lines might improve the existing approach, as well as resolving corner cases (such as left lane appearing in the right-half of the image (due to vehicle veering off road).